HIVK03303U Information and Cultural Studies’ Theories and Traditions

 Information Science and Cultural Communication, the 2016 Curriculum

 Introduction, exploration, and examination of theoretical traditions and theories that constitute the foundations and progress in information and cultural studies research and practice.
-These are explored and examined through concepts such as knowledge, culture, information, data, genre, sign, tradition, user, theory, and context.
-The traditions and concepts are further examined with examples from information and cultural studies research.
-The course provides students with an understanding of the breadth and plurality of information and cultural studies research and skills to discuss this research in the context of scholarly traditions and practice.
+These are explored and examined through concepts such as information, culture, and data, and through present-day examples of using the concepts.
+The theories and concepts are examined by analysis, discussion, and current use in selected contexts.
+The course provides students with an understanding of the breadth and plurality of information and cultural studies research and equips the students with skills to discuss this research in the context of scholarly traditions and practice.

 The module provide the student with